 Like most aspects of development, aggressive behaviour in toddlers is a natural phase that requires a bit of help from parents and child psychologists to correct.
 You may find your child showcasing its emotions expressively rather than verbalizing them.
-Your toddler may be hitting others, taking things away, throwing things or pointing at objects whenever they want it.
-Around the age of 8 months to 3 years old, your toddler’s identity begins shaping as they realize that they are separate beings from their parents and others around them.
+Your toddler may be hitting others, taking things away, throwing things, or pointing at objects whenever they want it.
+Around the age of eight months to three years old, your toddler’s identity begins shaping as they realize that they are separate beings from their parents and others around them.
 While this makes them more independent, it may also make them aggressively expressive.

-Children with aggressive behavioural tendencies have a difficult time “cooling down” and have trouble managing their emotions.
-As a parent, your job is to understand what makes your toddler tick and communicate their feelings in a calm and non-aggressive ways.
+Children with aggressive behavioral tendencies have a difficult time “cooling down” and have trouble managing their emotions.
+As a parent, your job is to understand what makes your toddler tick and communicate their feelings in a calm and non-aggressive way.
 Resolving toddler biting and hitting for good requires a lot of time and patience but with the right support and encouragement, your toddler will learn to overcome its problems within a few months or a years’ time.
 Keep reading to learn more about toddler aggression and what you can to help an angry toddler.

-What can you Expect from Birth to Age 3?
+What Can You Expect From Birth to Age 3?

 Your child goes through various modes or stages of aggression from birth to the age of 3.
 Here’s what you need to understand about them.

-1. Birth to 12-months Old
+1. Birth to 12-Months Old

 Rickey wants a square of chocolate for dessert but instead gets a bowl of banana slices.
 Out goes those slices flying across the room and land splat on the floor.
 When his mother tries to feed him directly, he swings his hands across her face, gets angry and fidgety.
 His mother feels frustrated.

-2. One To Two Years Old
+2. One to Two Years Old

 Timmy, aged 18 months, is exploring his mother’s cell phone and browsing funny cat videos on YouTube.
 While mashing a few buttons on the phone, mysterious or inappropriate pictures pop up.
 His mother, Sarah, takes away the cell phone in a flash and Timmy begins to cry and throw things around in the house.

-Toddler aggression peaks between one to two year old.
+Toddler aggression peaks between one to two years old.
 During this time, they tend to develop strong feelings but at the same time are slowly developing their sense of empathy.
-Since they don’t fully comprehend empathy and are in the learning stages, they may resort to aggressive behaviour or exhibit a lack of self-control from expressing their feelings through actions.
+Since they don’t fully comprehend empathy and are in the learning stages, they may resort to aggressive behavior or exhibit a lack of self-control from expressing their feelings through actions.
 If another child steals a toy car from your kid, your child may end up bopping on that kid’s head instead of asking back for it.

-3. Two To Three Years Old
+3. Two to Three Years Old